sugarlabs/www/README.md

 ### Major Services
 We have integrated 4 major features with the help of third party services:
-1. Website users tracking - We have used the [Google Analytics](https://analytics.google.com/) service to track user on the website and get a more detailed analysis on the users usage.
+1. Website users tracking - We have used the [Google Analytics](https://analytics.google.com/) service to track users on the website and get a more detailed analysis of the user's usage.
-3. Newsletter subscription through email - We have used the [Mailchimp](https://mailchimp.com) service to let users to subscribe to our newsletters through their emails.
+3. Newsletter subscription through email - We have used the [Mailchimp](https://mailchimp.com) service to let users subscribe to our newsletters through their emails.
 4. Customized search functionality - We have used [Google custom search engine](https://www.google.co.in/cse) to provide a customized search for users.

 ### Feedback/Suggestions and Issues
 Feedback/Suggestions are always welcome and do mention any issues found.
-They can be provided through: Issues section of this repository
+They can be provided through the Issues section of this repository

 ## Credits